 Forres area Elgin area Lossiemouth area Speyside area Who is the pe rson filling in this fo Myself A friend, carer or relative Social Care Representative Somebody else Please indicat e the age band that at you are in 16-29 30-49 50-64 65 -79 80-89 90+ Ple ease answer the fo blowing questions by putting a tick in the box that applies.
 FULLY AGREE PARTLY AGREE DISAGREE DOES NOT APPLY 1.
-Did you rec information ab assessment w out how your ould happen?
-2. Did the Social Worker inform you that there may be a financial assessment and that you may be required to pay for 3.
-Was the information of the second ded so that you nderstand it?
-4. Was the information (verbal or written) that you received from the discharge liaison nurse and your Social Worker helpful?
-5. Your views to be the most of the assessr the case? should be taken i important part nent.
-Was this been treated v respect? that you have vith dignity and 7.
-Was your a completed pro you to get the were assesse services you d as needing? involved in choof services to 10.
-Were your
+Did you rec information ab assessment w out how your ould happen? financial asses ial Worker t there may be a ssment and that quired to pay for vices provided? ded so that you 4.
+Was the information (verbal or written) that you received from the discharge liaison nurse and your Social Worker helpful?
+5. Your views to be the most of the assessr the case? should be taken important part nent.
+Was this 6.
+Do you feel that you have been treated with dignity and respect?
+7. Was your a completed pro mptly?
+8. Did your Social Worker help you to get the services you were assessed as needing?
+9. Did you feel that you were involved in choosing the type of services to support you?
+10. Were your